WebDev Workshop logo

 transition: all 0.25s ease-out;

-property (see line 28) shifts the switch right (when it’s on) and left (when it’s off).
+Sets the parameters of the animation that runs when the button is toggled.
+In this case, the transform property (see line 28) shifts the switch right (when it’s on) and left (when it’s off).

 #cb-toggle:checked + .toggle

-class) when the checkbox element (#cb-toggle
+Selects the toggle button (the toggle class) when the checkbox element (#cb-toggle) is checked.

 background-color: hsl(102, 58%, 39%);